katiehuangx/Transition-into-Data-Analytics/README.md

 **‼️IMPORTANT‼️**
 - The course says that you will learn everything you need to know to be job-ready.
 Unfortunately, that is not true.
-- What you learn from this course is NOT ENOUGH to get a job or pass a technical interview (usually in SQL).
+- What you learn from this course is **NOT ADEQUATE** to get a job or pass a technical interview (usually tested in SQL).

-That's why I'm sharing these resources so that you can continue on with your studies after the completion of the Google/IBM course.
+Hence, I'm sharing the following resources for you to continue on with your studies after the completion of the Google/IBM course.

 ## What are the Technical Skills to Learn?

-Study in this order (**very important!**):
+Study in this order (**recommended**):
 1. SQL
 2. Tableau (or, Power BI)
 3. Python & Statistics

 **💡 My Experience**
-- SQL is the easiest to study and it's the COMPULSORY skill in any Data Analyst (or -related) role.
+- SQL is the easiest to study and it's the **COMPULSORY** skill in any Data Analyst (or -related) role.
 - Understanding SQL concepts helps in learning Tableau (i.e. creating Calculated Fields), hence why I suggested studying SQL first, followed by Tableau.
 - Most of the time, Python is a _good-to-have_ skill, but in some companies, Python is compulsory.
-Also, if you're moving towards the Data Scientist or Data Engineering route, you must be proficient in Python.
+Also, if you're moving towards the Data Scientist or Data Engineering route, you must be **proficient** in Python.

 ## 📕 Where to Learn SQL